-As a business owner in today’s connected business environment, you already have the general idea that a strong social media presence can help promote your brand.
+As a business owner in today’s connected business environment, you already have the general idea that a strong social media presence can help promote your brand and the entirety of your digital marketing in the Philippines.

 You know how effective social media marketing is in connecting a brand with its clients, increasing awareness and maintaining a strong relationship with a target market. – And so you hope to emulate this success with your own business.